steffenfritz/mxcheck/README.md

   * open ports: 25, 465, 587
   * and if the server is an open relay

-You can set mailFrom, mailTo, the DNS server and output a report in tsv format.
+You can set mailFrom, mailTo, the DNS server, DKIM selector and output a report in tsv format.

     -d, --dnsserver string   The dns server to be requested (default "8.8.8.8")